Arunbalekai18/Health-Insurance-Cost-Prediction/README.md

-# Medical Insurance Prediction API
+# Health Insurance Prediction API

 This project is a FastAPI-based web application that predicts medical insurance charges based on user input.
 The prediction is powered by a machine learning model (`model.pkl`) trained on insurance data.